wallstromsimon/Heap-Manager/README.md

 # Heap-Manager
 Buddy and linked list heap manager implamentations for university OS course.

-linked.c are a working linked list based heap manager.
+linked.c is a working linked list based heap manager.

 buddy.c is a working implementation of the buddy system for heap managers.